 You can create your own code, but here are a few suggestions and examples of my method.

 When creating a code for your image file names, "think" like a computer.
 For any group of photos that you want to keep together put them in a folder.
 Then the first few words should be exactly the same so that the computer's search and sort functions can help you.
 Toward the end of the file name, add your special codes that distinguish one photo from another within the group.

-Images with a shadow for my web site include "sh" at the end of the title.
-Image file name is: Crockpot-2sh.jpg.
+Images with a shadow for my website include "sh" at the end of the title.
+The image file name is: Crockpot-2sh.jpg.